- Category: Main Page Main Page

-Seven of Sweden's finest church organs, and two outstanding secular pipe organs.
+Seven of Sweden's finest church organs, and three outstanding secular pipe organs.

 Stockholm City Hall

 The organ of Stockholm City Hall counts as the largest in Scandinavia with its 10,000 pipes, spread over 134 stops and five manuals.
 The instrument was originally built by the German firm Walcker in 1925, and has been been enlarged and renovated since then, most recently by the British firm Harrison & Harrison in 2008.
 The echo division alone has 25 stops, and the organ as a whole boasts a unique wealth of sonorities, ranging from the ethereal to the full glory of its tutti, crowned by an English tuba. (photo: Yanan Li)

 More information http://www.harrisonorgans.com/wp-content/uploads/2012/04/Stockholm-fullspec.pdf

 The organ of the former Skandia cinema is one of only two remaining cinema organs in Sweden.
 It is built by the famous Wurlitzer company in the US, and was erected in Stockholm's Skandia cinema in 1926.
 This instrument is an organ with both pipes and a battery of different sound effects: birdsong, steam whistle, bells, glockenspiel, cathedral chimes, and xylophone among others.
 The organ has two manuals and pedal with 7 rows of pipes that have been made into more than 40 stops.
 The organ has been restored recently, and is now installed in the Reactor Hall of The Royal Institute of Technology in Stockholm.

 Information in Swedish www.skandiaorgeln.com